 One common practice found in many Scrum teams is the use of a test column on their Scrum board.
 While the intent behind it good, to streamline the testing phase, there are compelling reasons to reconsider the necessity of this column.

 In my last post, I explained the technique of rubber duck debugging, where you can explain your code and testcases to an inanimate object to uncover and resolve issues.
+This time, i take rubber duck debugging to the next level by using ChatGPT as a virtual rubber duck.

 Debugging is an integral part of the software development process.
 It involves identifying and fixing issues or bugs in a program’s code to ensure that it functions as intended.
+Developers often employ various techniques and tools to streamline this process, but one unconventional and surprisingly effective approach is rubber duck debugging.

 I already explained in a previous blog post why API Testing matters more than GUI testing.
 While there are various tools available for API testing, Cypress can test API’s too.